This article originally ran for Cinco de Mayo.

 Nachos prove that you don’t need small plates in order to share with dining mates.
-Here are five places that know their way around a plate of 'em – perfect for National Nachos Day – or really, any one of the 365 days on our calendar works when it comes to nachos.
+Here are five places that know their way around a plate of 'em – perfect for National Nachos Day this Friday – or really, any one of the 365 days on our calendar works when it comes to nachos.

 Smoke Shack’s pulled pork is pure oral joy no matter how it’s served, so when it’s atop a bed of nachos – along with black beans, white cheddar cheese, tomatoes, red onion and sour cream – it’s a total plate scraper.

 El Senorial’s orden de nachos falls somewhere between classic and experimental, but smack dab on delicious.
 The Chihuahua cheese is always perfectly melted and is nicely complemented with large slices of avocado and the restaurant’s signature jalapeño salad.

 Hacienda's Carne Asada Pizza Box Nachos come stacked with marinated steak, quest, pico and Serrano crema for a sharable dish that's more of a meal than an app.